Austin to New Orleans drive time is around nine hours straight, but why would you want to go direct when there are so many cool stop offs on the way?

 2. Pop down to San Antonio

 Right, I’ve been everywhere else on this list, but I didn’t quite have the time to visit San Antonio.
-I totally would if ever I’m in the area again though, which is why I wanted to include it on this list.
+I totally would if ever I’m in the area again though, which is why I wanted to include it on this list of the New Orleans to Austin drive.

 So, still in the Lone Star State of Texas, San Antonio is worth a visit for the food.
 Spend at least 24 hours here so you can get every meal in, and eat as many meats as possible.
 San Antonio is Texas’ second city and, as most second cities are, it’s a bit more chilled than the first.